Olympique Club de Khouribga

-Olympique Club de Khouribga, also called OCK, is a Moroccan football club based in Khouribga.
+Olympique Club de Khouribga, known simply as OCK, is a Moroccan professional football club based in Khouribga.

 History

 The club was founded in 1923 and is considered one of the oldest clubs in Morocco.
-The club first entered the first division of the Moroccan league in the 1982–1983 season.
+The club first entered the first division of the Moroccan league in the 1982–83 season.
 Olympique Club Khouribga holds 2 Moroccan cups or what is called the Throne cup (2006 and 2015) and 2 Moroccan Championship in 1989 and 2007.

 On 17 November 2022, Khouribga sacked Lassaad Dridi for the team's poor performance.
-In December 2022, OCK appointed the portuguese manager Ricardo Formosinho.
+In December 2022, OCK appointed the Portuguese manager Ricardo Formosinho.